 In contrast, East Berlin’s press was tightly controlled by the state, serving as a propaganda tool to promote socialist ideals and suppress dissent.

-The division of Berlin during the Cold War was a poignant symbol of the ideological and geopolitical struggle that characterized the era.
+The division of Berlin during the Cold War was a poignant symbol of the ideological and geopolitical struggle that characterised the era.
 Life in East and West Berlin stood in stark contrast, with differences in political systems, economic prosperity, freedom of movement, standards of living, civil liberties, military presence, infrastructure and freedom of the press.

 The fall of the Berlin Wall in 1989 marked the end of this divisive era, paving the way for the reunification of Germany and the collapse of the Iron Curtain.